saidsay-so/gateau/README.md

 - Chromium
 - Firefox

-Since almost all other browsers are Chrome-derivatives, it should be straightforward to add support for them.
+Note: Since almost all other browsers are Chrome derivatives, it should be straightforward to add support for them.
+Please open an issue if you would like to add one!

-#### Output format
+#### Output formats

-- Netscape cookies.txt
+- Netscape "cookies.txt"
 - httpie session (experimental)

 ### Output (piping) cookies